 This is the main page for a series of virtual runs we hope to develop, with some connection to Acadia National Park or national parks in general, a medal to mark the completion of a race, and a charitable giving element.

-The first-ever virtual run we’ve hosted is the Acadia Centennial Trek, to celebrate the park’s 100th anniversary, as described below.
+The first-ever virtual run we’ve hosted is the Acadia Centennial Trek, to celebrate the park’s 100th anniversary in 2016, as described below.
 Here are links to other virtual runs as we develop them:

 SIGN UP FOR THE FREE ACADIA CENTENNIAL TREK VIRTUAL RACE.
-There currently is no deadline for you to complete the 100 miles.
+(This race is scheduled to end March 15, 2018, but you can try it out until then to see if you’d like to join one of the paid virtual races.)
 You can run, hike or walk anywhere in the world, log your miles online, and watch your race avatar move along the virtual 100-mile route up Acadia’s peaks, along the carriage roads and elsewhere around Mount Desert Island.

-This is a free race you can try out, to see if you like the concept of virtual runs, as powered by racery.com.
-And if you do, and want to mark your completion of the course by purchasing an Acadia Centennial Trek Medal, you will also be helping to raise funds for Acadia National Park.
+If you like the concept of virtual runs, as powered by racery.com, and want to sign up for one of the paid races, you will also be helping to raise funds for Friends of Acadia and other charities.

 Read the blog posts about the free virtual 100-mile Acadia Centennial Trek, to learn what it’s all about, listed in chronological order below: